ksq/learnR/basic-objects/function.md

 ```

 ```
-Warning: the condition has length > 1 and only the first element will be used
+Warning in if (type == "add") {: the condition has length > 1 and only the first element will be used
 ```

 ```